Precedent Setting Cases

 Brian obtained his B.A. in 1982 from York University and his Juris Doctor (J.D.) in 1985 from Osgoode Hall Law School.
 Brian was admitted to the Bar of Ontario in 1987.
-Thereafter, he worked exclusively as a personal injury lawyer at Futerman Partners LLP, as one of the firm’s partners.
-He is now the lead personal injury lawyer at Horowitz Injury Law.
+Thereafter, he has practiced exclusively in the field of personal injury law, and has extensive jury trial experience.
+More recently, Brian serves as personal injury counsel and provides mediation services in complex personal injury matters.

 Areas of Practice

-Over nearly 35 years, Brian’s law practice has focused on serious personal injury claims, including: catastrophic brain and spinal cord injuries; serious orthopaedic and neurological injuries; wrongful death claims; medical and dental malpractice claims; long term disability claims; statutory accident benefit claims and professional negligence.
+For 35 years, Brian’s law practice has focused on serious personal injury claims, including: catastrophic brain and spinal cord injuries; serious orthopaedic and neurological injuries; wrongful death claims; medical and dental malpractice claims; long term disability claims; products liability claims; statutory accident benefit claims and a variety of professional negligence claims against engineers, architects, and regulated health professionals.
 Brian regularly appears before the courts in Ontario and a variety of administrative tribunals.
-He frequently participates in proceedings as lead counsel in the Ontario Superior Court of Justice, the Court of Appeal for Ontario and more recently, in the Supreme Court of Canada on behalf of victims and their families in serious personal injury and medical malpractice litigation.
+He frequently participates in proceedings as lead counsel in the Ontario Superior Court of Justice, the Court of Appeal for Ontario and has successfully defended a Leave to Appeal Application to the Supreme Court of Canada on behalf of victims and their families in serious personal injury and medical malpractice litigation.

 Brian has garnered an outstanding reputation as a leading practitioner in legal cases involving Traumatic Brain and Spinal Cord Injuries and Wrongful Death.
 Brian has extensive experience in successfully protecting the rights of the most seriously injured individuals and their families at both the negotiating table and in the courtroom.